pearcej/complex/_sources/GameOfLife/Realism.rst

 But are these entities real?
 That is, do they exist in the world independent of us and our theories?

-Again, I find it useful to state philosophical positions in a range of strengths; here are four statements of scientific realism with increasing strength:
+Again, it might prove useful to state philosophical positions in a range of strengths; here are four statements of scientific realism with increasing strength:

 **SR1:** Scientific theories are true or false to the degree that they approximate reality, but no theory is exactly true.
 Some postulated entities may be real, but there is no principled way to say which ones.